My Top 5 Essential Oils

 #1 Tea Tree Oil

 I love this oil and I run out of it quite quickly.
 It has also become quite popular which has resulted in in becoming a lot more expensive now.
-I even use this oil on my dogs in order to keep fleas away and if they have any allergic reactions to anything.
-I use it for the same reason on the humans in the house.
+I even use this oil on my dogs to keep fleas away and if they have any allergic reactions to anything.
+I use it for the same reason as the humans in the house.

 #2 Peppermint Oil